bugragoksu/bugragoksu/README.md

 ## Hi 👋 I am Bugra!

 I am a 4th year computer engineering student at Mersin University, the organizer of GDG Mersin and the lead of DSC Mersin.
-I also work as the Lead Application Developer for Huma Breath.
-I develop mobile applications with Flutter, Kotlin and Java.
-I also know about backend development
+I also work as Mobile Application Developer at Parasut.
+I develop mobile applications with Flutter and Swift.

 <details open>